-Each content is described using RDF; the Dublin Core terms in the ECLAP semantic model are provided as they are, while the specific fields for ECLAP are provided using specific properties (e.g., eclap:performancePlace) which are declared refinements of more generic properties taken from standard schemas (e.g., dcterms:spatial).
-The relations with the vocabulary are provided using specific properties (e.g., eclap:genre for the terms of the genere the linking of all the content, in particular they can be useful for crawlers allowing them to harvest all the content items from a provider.
+Each content is described using RDF; the Dublin Core terms in the ECLAP semantic model are provided as they are, while the specific fields for ECLAP are provided by using specific properties (e.g., eclap:performancePlace) which are declared refinements of more generic properties taken from

+The relations with other aggregated content like collections are provided using dcterms:isPartOf and dcterms:hasPart properties.
+Relations with the group of the content provider that is giving the content are offered by specific properties, eclap:isProvidedBy and eclap:provides (both sub properties of dc:relation).
+These relations allow the linking of all the content, in particular they can be useful for crawlers allowing them to harvest all the content items from a provider.
 Moreover, a link to the content representation provided to Europeana is available, as well.
 Therefore, a link to the license using the creative common properties (cc:license and cc:attributionURL) could be used if the content has an associated IPR model specifying a valid license URL.